jan-bogaerts/mark/src/markdownCode.md

   transformer.cache.overwriteResult(editorKey, newValue)
   ```
 - monitor the following events on the monaco editor:
+  - editorDidMount: store a reference to the editor for further use and register the other event handlers (bound) with the mounted editor:
     - onDidFocusEditorWidget:
       - store a reference to the monaco editor in the selection service to indicate so that it can work with the correct editor.
       - set `position-tracking-service.activeTransformer = transformer`
     - onDidBlurEditorWidget: if the selection service currently references this monaco editor, assign null to the selection service's editor reference.
     - onDidChangeCursorSelection: if the selection service currently references this monaco editor, inform the subscribers of the selection-service that the selection has changed
 - put a results-view-context-menu component below the monaco editor (so it's rendered after the editor)
 - the component monitors the position-tracking service (field: eventTarget, event: change) for changes to the currently selected text-fragment.
-  - when this changes update the key value and retrieve the json object from the result-cache, convert to a string and show in the monaco-editor
+  - when this changes update the key value and retrieve the data from the result-cache, if the data is not a string, but a json object, convert to a string and show in the monaco-editor
+- When the component is loaded and whenever the `transformer` property changes, register an event handler on the transformer's cache, if there is a valid transformer assigned (transformer.cache.eventTarget, event: result-changed).
+  - If there was a previous transformer, unregister the event handler first.
+  - Also unregister the event handler when the component unloads and props.transformer != null
+  - when the event triggers retrieve the data again from the result-cache of the transformer (if the data is not a string, but a json object, convert to a string and show in the monaco editor)
+- always include these options for the monaco editor:
+  - automaticLayout: true
+  - selectOnLineNumbers: true
+  - roundedSelection: false
+  - readOnly: false,

 ##### results view context menu